xiix0/scam/README.md

-You don't become a failure until you're satisfied with being one.
+You have the power to influence all with whom you come in contact.